amaurremi/correlated/README.md

     - `sbt`, if you prefer using another IDE.
 From the SBT shell, you'll need to type `compile` to compile the project, and `test` to run the tests.

 ### Testing
-The analysis consumes JAR files of Java input programs.
-Each test program also has a corresponding configuration file in the `src/test/resources` directory.
+The analysis consumes input Java programs in the form of JAR files.
 The source code of the input programs is located in the `<analysis>/inputPrograms` subfolder of the `src/test/scala/ca/uwaterloo` directory.
+Additionally, each test program needs a configuration file in the `src/test/resources` directory.

-To create a configuration and Jar file for a test, you will need to execute either the `configureTests` or `configureSingleTest` script for configuring all or one test.
+To create or update a configuration and Jar file for a test, you will need to execute either the `configureTests` or `configureSingleTest` script.
+This will configure all or one test.

 #### Configuring all tests
 To configure all tests, navigate to the `src/test` subdirectory of the project and run `./configureTests "path-to-rt.jar"`.